A guiding principle of course design

 The major essay (CA4) brings together the competencies in primary source analysis, developing a research topic and constructing a convincing argument from CA1, CA2, and CA3.
 Students will investigate historical processes (LO1), compare scholarly approaches to gender history (LO2), analyse primary sources (LO3) and formulate and articulate an historical argument (LO4).

 |Apply theory and knowledge of Air Traffic Management (ATM) to develop solutions for practical ATM problems||Laboratory Report (20%)|

-During laboratory session, you will conduct simulation, modelling and evaluation of a real-world problem and/or of various concepts that you have learned during the lecture.
-This is a team based activity where a team of two/three students carries out laboratory work and document their findings.
+During the laboratory session, you will conduct simulation, modelling and evaluation of a real-world problem and/or of various concepts that you have learned during the lecture.
+This is a team-based activity where a team of two/three students carries out laboratory work and document their findings.
 This report is a part of the formative assessment for the course.

-This will provide the opportunity for you to learn from one another and to become active participants in their learning.
-With group based work helps students will develop skills valued by employers (such as problem-solving, negotiation, conflict resolution, leadership, critical thinking and time management)
+This will provide the opportunity for you to learn from one another and to become active participants in the learning.
+With group-based work, students will develop skills valued by employers (such as problem-solving, negotiation, conflict resolution, leadership, critical thinking and time management).